395t/coding-assignment-week-6-seq-1/src/lampietti/README.md

 The following results were obtained on 25,000 training samples and ~1,000 validation samples.
 For all models, the rate at which the loss decreases slows down at around the fourth epoch.
 Also the validation and training losses have similar trajectories.
-Given stronger computing resources and more time, it is likely much lower losses could be achieved with more samples and epochs.
+Given stronger computing resources and more time, it is likely lower losses could be achieved with additional epochs.

 ![en_de](https://user-images.githubusercontent.com/7085644/135036193-e2af7a2f-3e2e-4d58-bd78-4151a86eeb0b.png)